zamazan4ik/awesome-pgo/article/article.md

 ret
 ```

-If we apply PGO and "train" our compiler on inputs where with higher frequency `322` appears as an output, we will get a bit different result:
+If we apply PGO and "train" our compiler on data where with higher frequency `322` appears as an input variable, we will get a bit different result:

 ```
 mov	al, 1